tohagan/stlive/README.md

 Refer to **[Installation Guide](INSTALL.md)** topics covering **Device Simulators and Emulators** and **Javascript Remote Debugging**.

-**Step 3.** Create, Compile, Deploy and Run a new live edittable Sencha Touch / PhoneGap app:
+**Step 3.** Create, Compile, Deploy and Run a new live editable Sencha Touch / PhoneGap app:

 Open a terminal widow.
 For OSX, you may need to change the background color to black (or a dark color) to view colored text.